microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 ---
-title: Creating your first extension reference
+title: Create your first extension reference
 description: A reference for creating your first OOP extension
 date: 2022-11-22
 ---

-# Creating your first out-of-process Visual Studio extension
+# Create your first out-of-process Visual Studio extension

-## Introduction

-This document is a quick walkthrough on how to create your first extension using the VisualStudio.Extensibility model to create an out-of-process extension.
+This document is a quickstart that shows how to create your first extension using the VisualStudio.Extensibility model.
+The extension runs out-of-process, meaning outside of the Visual Studio process.

 ## Prerequisites